ossia/score-docs/docs/reference-manual/processes/library/value-filter.md

 ## Beta (1e only)

-Cutoff slope for One Euro, betwee 0 and 10.
+Cutoff slope for OneEuro, betwee 0 and 10.